Hampton officials discuss valedictorian requirements

 The school board was scheduled to vote to approve the 2013-14 program of studies and the valedictorian requirements at its Jan.
 14 meeting.

 Bethany Hofstetter is a staff writer for Trib Total Media.
-She can be reached at 724-772-6364 or email@example.com.There are currently no comments for this story.
+She can be reached at 724-772-6364 or firstname.lastname@example.org.